theduyngx/cw20-test/README.md

 ----------------
 ## Instantiate
 Normally, you'd deploy your smart contract, which you can do with `cwtools`.
-That said, deployment is expensive, so it is better to instantiate it without uploading (the latter is often optional).
-This is where CosmWasm differs from EVM - you don't actually have to deploy a source code for a new smart contract!<br>
+That said, deployment is expensive, so if your contract is reusing a code base from some other contract already existed on the network, it is better to instantiate it without uploading (the latter can therefore be optional).
+This is where CosmWasm differs from EVM - you don't actually have to deploy a source code for a smart contract with existing logic!<br>

-What this implies is you won't even need a Rust Cw20 source code to begin with!
-You're simply borrowing the implementation of an already existed contract on the network without having to upload your code, effectively saving space and gas.

   ```bash
   # Instantiate